strongbeamsprout/lmcpp/README.md

 ### Installing

 ```
-# The way to install lmcpp is to install from GitHub:
+# The safest way to install lmcpp is to download the package lmcpp.zip from GitHub:
-# install.packages("devtools")
-devtools::install_github("strongbeamsprout/lmcpp.git")
+install.packages("Downloads/lmcpp.zip")
 ```

 ## Usage